Commission for Women

 Upon completion of a 1974 study on the status of women, the Alexandria City Council established the Commission for Women in order to eliminate gender discrimination and to encourage equal opportunity for women in all aspects of their lives.
 Today, the Commission's members continue to provide advice and consultation to City Council on issues concerning women.

-Commission for Women Members
+Alexandria Commission for Women Status of Women Report

 Commission for Women Meetings